Erik98146/LaunchControl/README.md

 ### Cerbo
 Enable Node RED and MQTT.
 Enable the access point.
 Install and deploy the Node RED flow.
 Detailed instructions:

-1. Connect the Cerbo to the internet
+1. Connect the Cerbo to the internet using the Victron touchscreen and navigating the settings pages.
 2. Update the Cerbo firmware, and choose the "large" image (this will allow for Node RED).
 Choose to use the new GUI if you haven't already.
 3. From ```Settings/Integrations``` *enable MQTT access*.
 4. From ```Settings/Integrations``` *Enable Node RED*.
-5. From ```Settings/Connectivity/WiFi``` enable *Create access point*.
+5. From ```Settings/Connectivity/WiFi``` enable Create access point.
 Make a password.
 The list of wifi networks now will include venus-xxxxxxxxxxxxx.
-Do not select it, but make a note of it so you can connect your phone or PC (for when you don't have the Cerbo connected to a access point or internet) and for connecting the display later.
+Do not select it, but make a note of it so you can connect to it later.
 6. Setup your free VRM account for cloud access and remote control and link it to your Cerbo at: https://vrm.victronenergy.com
-7. Connect to your system over VRM via the web browser link in the previous step
+7. Connect to your system over VRM via a web browser link in the previous step
 8. Choose Venus OS Large from the VRM web menu and launch Node-Red
-9. Download ```LaunchcControl-flow.json``` file from releases
-10. From the top right Node RED menu, select *import* and import the flow.
+9. From the top right Node RED menu, select import and import ```LaunchcControl-flow.json``` downloaded from the release.
 If prompted, install missing modules.
-11. Press *Deploy*
+Press Deploy

 Note: **Check the release notes, most updates do not require updating the Node RED flow.**  If you are updating the Node RED flow from a previous version of LaunchControl, be sure to delete the old flow from within Node RED **AFTER** adding the new flow by right clicking on the old flow at the top, selecting *Delete* and then clicking *Deploy*.